tatpongkatanyukul/Learn/README.md

       * see Maxwell's equations (esp., the 4th one): curl B depends on both current and change in electric field.
         * But, curl E depends only on negative change in magnetic field. (the 3rd eq.)
     * Mystery solved!!!: they talk about standing wave voltage at different point about a transmission line.
 I cannot put unify this with the circuit theory and wonder if it is a real physical thing or if it is just a convenient perception.
       * It is a physical  thing.
-See [Applied Electromagnetic Field Theory](https://scholar.valpo.edu/engineering_oer/1/) by Doug Tougaw (and video lecture 30: [Applied Electromagnetic Field Theory](https://www.youtube.com/watch?v=o1A74NCuF-g))
+See [Applied Electromagnetic Field Theory](https://scholar.valpo.edu/engineering_oer/1/) by Doug Tougaw (and video lecture 30: [Applied Electromagnetic Field Theory](https://www.youtube.com/watch?v=o1A74NCuF-g)) (Tougaw, Doug, "Applied Electromagnetic Field Theory" (2018).
+Engineering Curricular Materials.
+1. https://scholar.valpo.edu/engineering_oer/1)
       * The explanation is that
         * (1) the voltage source has to AC
         * (2) when it switches polarity, it forces charges to move (when charges moves, there is a current!)